Battlefield of Things 2: Drones Hackathon

 Meet the Jury

-Your work will be evaluated by experts, both military and civilian.
+The teams’ work was evaluated by experts, both military and civilian.

 EXPERT JURY